 HOW DO I KEEP A BAT FROM ROOSTING UNDER THE OVERHANG OF MY PORCH?

 Occasionally, a single bat or two will take up temporary residence under the eave of a porch.
 These bats are not trying to attack people, they are simply in need of a short-term roost (for more information see Myths and Facts).
 If left alone, the bat will probably leave on its own when the weather turns cooler.
-However, some people have found success in getting a bat to leave by suspending aluminum foil or helium-filled Mylar balloons close to the roosting spot.
+However, some people have found success in getting a bat to leave by suspending aluminum foil or helium-filled Mylar balloons close to the roosting spot (note, the balloons need to sway to deter the bats).
 These items may interfere with a bats echolocation abilities and help to dissuade it from roosting in that location.

 HOW DO I GET BATS OUT OF MY BUILDING – WHAT DOES AND DOESN’T WORK?